 From crypto-only to omni-channel solutions

 Besides crypto, merchants need to keep using traditional payment methods, such as credit, debit cards, and direct debit.
-So, gateway providers should enable them to accept cryptocurrency payments only in addition to conventional payment means.
+Therefore, gateway providers should enable them to accept cryptocurrency payments only in addition to conventional payment means.

 As we know, the key functions of a payment gateway are to ensure payment security and harmonize the formats of payment data sent from merchant or PayFac to processor.
 So, developers of cryptocurrency payment gateway solutions should stick to these primary functions.